The Legend of Vox Machina characters and classes explained

 • Class: Rogue / Paladin

 The twin brother of Vex’ahlia is the shy yet deadly Vaz’ildan, known for his thieving skills, throwing knives, and ability to seamlessly disappear into the shadows.
-He is a half-elven Rogue, dipping into Paladin later on it the show.
+Played by Liam O’Brien, he’s a half-elven Rogue, dipping into Paladin later on in the show.

-Rogues are the stealthy characters of Dungeons and Dragons, focusing primarily on dealing high damage then getting out before the enemy has a chance to land a hit.
+Rogues are the stealth characters of Dungeons and Dragons, focusing primarily on dealing high damage and then getting out of dodge before the enemy has a chance to land a hit.
 As for Paladins, they are holy avengers, fighting evil in the name of a God, much like a cleric.

 Keyleth